moiatgit/abs-guide-ca/sphinx-abs/gotchas.rst

    operators.

-   **Example 34-1.
-Numerical and string comparison are not equivalent**
+Exemple 1.
+Numerical and string comparison are not equivalent

    .. code-block:: sh